Rebuilding Together Muscatine

 How does Rebuilding Together Muscatine spend its money?

 Rebuilding Together Muscatine directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Rebuilding Together Muscatine tax-deductible?